 The notation gives an accurate indication of relative pitch.

 So what did Greek music sound like?
-Below you can hear David Creese, a classicist from the University of Newcastle, play “an ancient Greek song taken from stone inscriptions constructed on an eight-string ‘canon’ (a zither-like instrument) with movable bridges.
+Below you can listen to David Creese, a classicist from the University of Newcastle, playing “an ancient Greek song taken from stone inscriptions constructed on an eight-string ‘canon’ (a zither-like instrument) with movable bridges.
 “The tune is credited to Seikilos,” says Archaeology Magazine.

 For more information on all of this, read D’Angour’s article over at the BBC.

-Note: This post first appeared on our site in 2013.
+Note: An earlier version of this post appeared on our site in October, 2013.

 If you would like to sign up for Open Culture’s free email newsletter, please find it here.
 Or follow our posts on Threads, Facebook, BlueSky or Mastodon.